-As a consequence of the widespread global situation with Corona virus/COVID-19, Tamikrest has sadly been forced to cancel their Spring tour.
-Nonetheless, we are very happy to announce that their concert at ALICE has been moved to a new date – from May 2. till Thursday December 3.
-All purchased tickets can be used for the new date.
-Please note that the time schedule is now doors at 7PM / concert at 8PM.
+As a consequence of the situation with Coronavirus, Tamikrest has sadly been forced to cancel their Autumn tour.
+Nonetheless, we are very happy to announce that their concert at ALICE has been moved to a new date – from December 3rd 2020 to December 2nd 2021.
+We encourage you to keep your ticket for the new date, but a refund is of course possible if you are not able to make it.
+Please send your request to firstname.lastname@example.org, at the latest one month before the new date.
 Stay tuned for updates about ALICE and the Corona virus situation here.

 Tamikrest in tamasheq language means junction, connection, knot, coalition.
 The group members come from different horizons (Mali, Niger, Algeria and France).
 Wanting to assume fully their Touareg identity, they found in the rebel music Ishumar the means to express it.
 Since the band had their breakthrough in 2006, they have played all over the world, consolidating themselves as one of the most important desert rock bands these days with names such as Tnariwen and Bombino.

 There’s a raw beauty in Tamikrest’s rock’n’roll.
 It’s there in the driving, insistent groove that powers the songs, the lean, snaking bass lines and the guitars that twine and twist around the melodies, and the utterly natural musical blending of Sahel Africa, the Maghreb, and the West – a reflection of influences as diverse as Pink Floyd, Rachid Taha, and flamenco.
 Yet the Sahara, and the people who live there, is always firmly at its heart.
 On March 27, Tamikrest will put out the brand new album “Tamotaït” – their most powerful album since 2013’s wildly acclaimed “Chatma”.
 Tamikrest has played at Roskilde Festival and Global, and we’re looking forward to have them back when they play at ALICE.